yzziizzy/gpuedit/DEVELOPMENT.md

 * Check all column usage for correct 1/0 basing
 * Active tab does not highlight correctly
 * Theme styling of selection stub on empty lines
-* Overwrite selection when typing/backspace/delete
+* Line numbers occasionally overlap the tray for a single frame when scrolling, in violation of z-index

 == Low Priority ==